abcdesktopio/docs/opsdocs/docs/advanced/4.4/networkpolicy/netpol.md

   - 29785
   - 29786

-The network policy for ocuser's pods `rights` is named `ocuser-rights`.
-It allows pods with label `type: 'x11server'` to expose the previous TCP ports.
+The network policy for `ocuser` pods `rights` is named `ocuser-rights`.
+It selects pods with the label `type: 'x11server'` and permits inbound traffic on the ports listed above.

-The `egress` network policy allows:
+The `egress` network policy permits the following outbound traffic:

 - DNS queries to kube-dns
 - HTTP to any web site